Skip to main content

 Adding the three layers of lighting

-Using the kitchen as an example, let's consider the three layers of lighting to make any kitchen look warm and desirable.
-The first layer would be the ambient light, which could be ceiling lights, down lights or pendant lights.
+Using the kitchen as an example, let’s consider the three layers of lighting to make any kitchen look warm and desirable.
+The first layer is the ambient light — ceiling lights, downlights, or pendant lights.

-The second layer would be accent lights.
-This could be lights to showcase a certain art piece or pottery.
-It can also be used for your custom cabinetry.
-As we spend more time entertaining and casual dining in open concept kitchens, accent lights can add depth and character to any kitchen.
+The second layer is accent lights.
+These could be lights to showcase a certain art piece or pottery, or they can be used for your custom cabinetry.
+As we spend more time entertaining and casual dining in open-concept kitchens, accent lights add depth and character to any kitchen.

-The third layer would be task lights.
-This works well on worktops, kitchen sink or stove areas.
-The three layers of kitchen lights will complement each other and offers you and your guests a great experience always.
+The third layer is task lights.
+These work well on worktops, around the kitchen sink, or above stove areas.
+The three layers of kitchen lights complement each other and offer you and your guests a great experience.

-So unless you have a very small kitchen area, you should always consider adding multiple layers of lights in your kitchen.
-Just like any other functional rooms in the home.
+So unless you have a very small kitchen area, you should always consider adding multiple layers of lights — just like in any other functional room in the home.

 Conclusion

-Armed with an understanding of these three basic types of lighting, you can have tons of options and combinations for your interior lighting.
-Play around with different light fixtures to create a unique backdrop for your home and you will be surprised to see the huge difference it can make.
+Armed with an understanding of these three basic types of lighting, you have plenty of options and combinations for your interior lighting.
+Play around with different light fixtures to create a unique backdrop for your home, and you’ll be surprised to see the huge difference it can make.

-You may also want to find out more about the importance of lighting in your living here.
-And as long as you consciously employ the use of different layers of lighting in any room, you can now have the same effect as a luxurious 5-star hotel room right in your home.
+Renovating your home?
+Check out our renovation packages for the most popular options.
+And as long as you consciously employ different layers of lighting in any room, you can have the same effect as a luxurious 5-star hotel room — right in your own home.